-Choose EasyCare® Ultra Premium Interior Paint in the color and finish of your choice for interior doors.
+Choose EasyCare Ultra Premium Interior Paint in the color and finish of your choice for interior doors.
 For exterior doors, paint over the primer with X-O Rust® Paint & Primer in One enamel.
 Use an angled sash brush and start with door panels or other decorative features, working from the inside of the door out.
 Paint the detailed or molded areas around the panels, then move on to the panels themselves.
-Always paint out of corners, not into them, to avoid creating paint deposits and clumps.
-Try not to use a heavy hand when you're painting panel-frame joints.
-Otherwise, the paint may end up cracking.
+Always paint out of corners, not into them, to avoid paint deposits and clumps.
+Try not to use a heavy hand when you're painting panel-frame joints because the paint may end up cracking.
 Instead, tip off these areas with a brush that's almost dry.
 Paint in the direction of the wood grain.

 Painting a door that's still on its hinges can result in drips and sags, especially across each panel's top molding and bottom corners.
 To prevent that from happening, don't overload your brush with paint.
 If you see any errant drips as you go, dry-brush them immediately, before they have a chance to set.